FAQs about the Worlds Apart fantasy story

 Is there some of you in Luke?
 Or some of you in Sye?
 Which one do you identify with more?
 Is the female villain - Salm - based on a particular person?
 Are other characters based on real people?

-The short answer to those questions is yes and no.
+The short answer to all those questions is yes and no.

 FAQs about the Wonderland books